chloeminkyung/MS_MARCOV2/README.md

 #### Useful conda commandline
 ~~~
 conda info --envs                                   # list of virtual env list you have created
+conda env list
-conda env listconda list                            # list of packages in the env
+conda list                            # list of packages in the env
 ~~~
 ## Setup for BiDaF